'Elbow to elbow:' North America meat plant workers fall ill, walk off jobs

 “There’s a huge risk of additional plant closures,” McCracken said.

-JBS [JBS.UL] had to reduce beef production at a massive plant in Greeley, Colorado, as about 800 to 1,000 workers a day stayed home since the end of March, said Kim Cordova, president of the local United Food and Commercial Workers (UFCW) union that represents employees.
+The latest came on Monday when JBS said it will shutter its Greeley, Colorado, beef plant, which accounts for about 5% of the country’s production, until April 24.

-“There’s just not enough people,” Cordova said.
+JBS previously had to reduce production at the facility as about 800 to 1,000 workers a day stayed home since the end of March, said Kim Cordova, president of the local United Food and Commercial Workers (UFCW) union that represents employees.
 She added that the union knew of at least 50 cases and two deaths among employees as of Friday.

 Plant worker Saul Sanchez, known affectionately as “grandpa” among some co-workers, tested positive for the virus and died on April 7 at 78 years old, according to his daughter, Beatriz Rangel.
 She said he only went from home to work before developing symptoms, including a low fever.